Laser Pulse Energy Calculator

 What is laser pulse energy?

-Laser pulse energy is the energy contained in one laser pulse.
-It is usually measured in joules, millijoules, microjoules, nanojoules, or picojoules.
+Laser pulse energy is the energy delivered in one pulse.
+It is commonly shown in joules, millijoules, microjoules, or nanojoules.

 How do I calculate pulse energy from average power?